Philips Romeo Desk Lamp

 Manufacturer: S.A.
 Philips N.V., Brussels, Belgium.

-This lamp is based on a design by Louis Kalff from the 1950s, the Junior desk lamp.
+This lamp is based on a design by Louis Kalff from the 1950s, the Junior desk lamp, as you can see below.

 Koninklijke Philips N.V.